Drug and Alcohol Policies

 All student events at which students and alcohol are present, must be properly approved by the Associate Dean of Students prior to the event.
 This includes both on and off campus events as well as student events planned by faculty or staff members.
 Beer and wine are the only types of alcohol allowed at student events.
 Hard liquor is never permitted at student events.

 Mines offers, through the Office of Student Development and Academic Services, proactive alcohol and drug abuse programs designed to educate students to the dangers of substance abuse and making healthy choices.
 These programs are supplemented by a drug education component of the freshman general physical education course.
-For more information on Colorado laws, download the flier State Laws on Marijuana
+For more information on Colorado laws, visit the state website.

 Drug-Free Schools and Communities Act

 The Colorado School of Mines, in compliance with the federal government’s Drug-Free Schools and Communities Act, wants students to be aware of community standards and potential consequences pertaining to the illegal use of alcohol or drugs.

 Mines will impose sanctions on any student found to be in violation of campus standards as outlined in the Student Code of Conduct.
 Sanctions include, but are not limited to, requirements to complete an appropriate education or rehabilitation program, suspension or expulsion from Mines, and/or referral to the appropriate authorities.

 For additional information on Drug and Alcohol Policies (as well as other policies) visit the Mines Policy Library.